YOUR SEPARATION & DIVORCE CAN BE NEGOTIATED OR MEDIATED WITHOUT

-Collaborative family law is an interest-based approach to conflict and dispute resolution based on principles of good faith, honesty, respect, integrity, cooperation, and full disclosure.
+Collaborative family law is an interest-based and insight approach to conflict and dispute resolution based on principles of good faith, honesty, respect, integrity, cooperation, and full disclosure.
 The process allows couples to openly discuss their concerns and resolve disputes through interest-based conversations in a manner that is rare in litigation by reviewing the whole of a person, the whole of a dispute, and the needs of the family with focus on the present and moving forward.
 The emotional, financial, and legal elements are all equally important in collaborative family law.
+We focus on the relationships that matter most to you, including your children.

 We start the process by meeting with you individually to get to know you and learning what is important to you and your family.
 The lawyers then meet together to discuss how to move forward with the conversations based on the goals of each spouse.
 A series of four-way meetings, conversations, and negotiations take place where you work to create shared goals, to build a set agenda, and work together to decide the terms for a fair agreement.
 The progress of your case is recorded in confidential progress notes.
 Often, these progress notes contain next steps or "homework" that the couple must complete before the next meeting.
 Sometimes, the family professionals and financial professionals also attend at the meetings.
 We design a process that works best for your family.
 The cost of collaborative family law is often less than half of what it would cost to resolve a dispute through the court process.

 You will work together with a collaboratively trained lawyer representing each spouse and the collaborative team of financial and family professionals to achieve resolution of your dispute that best represent your wishes and beliefs, and the best interests of your children.
+Frequently, couples also work with divorce coaches and child specialists.
+Alternatively, you can also work with one neutral lawyer-mediator and a family professional who will work collaboratively with you without the need to retain two lawyers for each spouse.
 The goal will be to work together to reach agreement on the terms of a full and final comprehensive separation agreement and/or parenting plan.

 We will help you to select a team of professionals that are right for your family.

-The financial and family professionals remain neutral.
+The financial, family, lawyer-mediator, and mental health professionals each remain neutral.
 This neutrality means that they help you and your family to resolve your problems without taking sides and remain impartial to the decision-making process.

 When you and your spouse are satisfied with the terms of agreement, your lawyers will help you to draft a separation agreement and/or parenting plan.
 Often, the agreement will allow for future review and possible changes.
 Some families decide to work with the family professional to update parenting arrangements as their children grow or to get help with parenting challenges.
 The collaborative process focuses on supporting you and your family to move forward in two new households.